George Matz has prepared a spreadsheet containing the results of the 2018 shorebird monitoring project:

-Michelle Michaud talks about Golden-crowned Sparrows – the Kachemak Bay Birders “BIRD OF THE MONTH” for June, 2018.
+Michelle Michaud talks about Golden-crowned Sparrows – the Kachemak Bay Birders “BIRD OF THE MONTH” for June, 2018 and the importance of keeping cats indoors – to protect the birds and other wildlife.
 For more information on the Golden-crowned Sparrow, check out our “Bird of the Month” page.

 Bird Rhythms originally aired on KBBI on June 30, 2018 as part of the Kachemak Science monthly program.